sjschlapbach/ta-prm/README.md

-# Time Aware PRM
+# Time-Aware PRM

-This repository contains a Python implementation of the Time Aware PRM (TAPRM) algorithm.
-TAPRM is a sampling-based motion planning algorithm that is able to find a solution to a motion planning problem in a time-varying environment.
+This repository contains a Python implementation of the Time-Aware PRM (TA-PRM) algorithm.
+TA-PRM is a sampling-based motion planning algorithm that is able to find a solution to a motion planning problem in a time-varying environment.

 ## Setup